-The Shares, Notes and Warrants were acquired by the Selling Stockholders in private placement transactions with the Company.
-See "Selling Stockholders".
 The Selling Stockholders or their pledgees, assignees or successors-in-interest may offer and sell or otherwise dispose of the Offered Shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 The Selling Stockholders will bear all commissions and discounts, if any, attributable to the sales of Offered Shares.
 We will bear all other costs, expenses and fees in connection with the registration of the Offered Shares.
+Each of the Agents is an affiliate of a registered broker-dealer and is an underwriter in relation to the offer and sale of its securities under this Prospectus.
 See "Plan of Distribution" for more information about how the Selling Stockholders may sell or dispose of their Offered Shares.